 - Do not say your room number out loud in public

-- If you sense you are being followed, do not go to your room.
+- Do not go to your room if you are being followed.
 Pretend you forgot something and go back to the lobby/reception area

 - Pack a rubber door stopper.
-This is a very simple way to make break-ins to your room a little harder.
-This small device placed under the door on the inside makes it difficult to open the door
+This is a very simple way to make break-ins to your room a little more complicated.
+This small device placed under the door on the inside makes it difficult to open the door.

-- Do NOT answer the door to anyone you do not know or are expecting.
+- Do NOT answer the door to anyone you do not know or expect.
 Place your valuables in the room safe but remember to set a very unique code.
-Really valuable items should be left in the hotels main safe
+Really valuable items should be left in the hotel’s central safe

-- Take photos of the items you put in the safe in case they go missing.
+- Take photos of the items you put in the safe if they go missing.